shabscan/quadriga/docs/contributing.rst

     ~$ flake8

 You should try to resolve all issues reported.
-If there is a good reason to ignore errors from a specific piece of code, however, visit here_ to see how to exclude the lines from the check.
+If there is a good reason to ignore errors from a specific piece of code, visit here_ to see how to exclude the lines from the check.

 Testing
 =======

 To test your changes, run the unit tests that come with **quadriga** on your local machine.
-The tests use pytest_.
+The tests are written using pytest_.

 To run the unit tests: